hp-froot/PortifolioProjects/README.md

 Through interactive visualizations created in Tableau, I explored various dimensions of the data to uncover insights and trends.
 By analyzing factors I aimed to provide valuable insights for both hosts and potential guests in the Barcelona area. https://public.tableau.com/app/profile/hannah.pinho/viz/AirbnbBCNProject/Dashboard1?publish=yes

+## **Project 5: Creating a Dashboard for Data Professionals' Survey Using Power BI**
+For my fifth project, I used data from Alex The Analyst's survey of people working in the data field.
+This survey collected information on their salaries, locations, career transitions, job roles, and more.
+I started by cleaning the data to ensure its accuracy and consistency.
+Then, I created an interactive dashboard using Power BI to visualize the survey results, providing insights into the demographics, career paths, and earnings of data professionals.

 Stay tuned for more exciting projects to come!